simonyaj2006/hr-dashboard-project/README.md

 │
 ├── images/                             # Images used for dashboard │
-├── docs/                               # Project documentation and visuals │   ├── hr_dashboard.png                # Screenshot of the final Tableau dashboard
+├── HR                               # Project documentation and visuals │   ├── hr_dashboard.png                # Screenshot of the final Tableau dashboard
 │   ├── data_flow.drawio                # Data flow diagram for cleaning and preparation
 │   ├── data_dictionary.md              # Explanation of dataset fields